50 Unhealthiest Foods You Could Ever Buy at the Supermarket

 Certain cream cheese

 Not only does one serving of one of the most popular cream cheese brands have 6g of saturated fat (over a quarter of your recommended daily intake), but it’s made with a number of less-than-clean ingredients, and in fact, “cheese culture” is the last ingredient listed.
 For an exceedingly more nutritious alternative, try Kite Hill’s vegan cream cheese.
-You can even use their products as cream cheese alternatives in vegan cake recipes.
+Make sure you never buy these 26 foods again on your next grocery trip.

 Frozen pot pie